thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 price to restore your back to relationship with God - only Jesus Christ did!
 If Jesus is credible, then what He said is also credible!
 I have to believe what He says.
 It is no longer about my personal opinion.
-The resurrection of Jesus, the miracles He performed, the consistency of eyewitness testimony, and the internal witness of the Holy Spirit all provide a cumulative case for believing that death is not the end.
+The resurrection of Jesus, the miracles He performed, the consistency of eyewitness testimony and the internal witness of the Holy Spirit all provide a cumulative case for believing that death is not the end.

 :::tip[Eternity]